sagnikc395/100xdevs-cohort1/notes/notes/week7.2 - Intro to Typescript.md

 - however they can grow in size and difficult to manage and send the union type over and over in the function parameter.
 - best to define using types and using unions.
 - future shapes to be implemented can also be added directly to this.
+- interfaces doesnt lets us do unions or ors.

+### Difference Between types and interfaces:
+- Interfaces can be implemented by classes.
+- Interfaces can extend each other.
+- Types can do unions and intersections.

+### Enums:
+-